sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 The authors tested their system against standard, sequential MCTS on a 2-player benchmark game.
 They found that if both algorithms trained for the same amount of rollouts, sequential MCTS slightly outperforms df-MCTS.
 This is expected, as the delayed propagation of rewards under df-MCTS means that some exploration decisions are made based on stale UCB statistics.
 However, when both algorithms were allowed to train for the same amount of wall-clock time, the distributed system significantly outperformed sequential MCTS as it was able to perform substantially more rollouts in the same time period.

 The final system presented by the authors enables parallelized MCTS by (1) evenly distributing the search tree and its metadata across W workers under a partitioning based on TDS, (2) performing all work on the partitioned tree locally without sending data across the network, and (3) better balancing the work done on each worker node by running a depth-first version of MCTS which takes backpropagation steps less frequently and puts less strain on the worker housing the root node.
-The distributed MCTS system significantly outperformed sequential MCTS given the same amount of wall clock train time in the author's experiments, suggesting it is a viable approach to parallelizing MCTS.
+The distributed MCTS system significantly outperformed sequential MCTS given the same amount of wall-clock train time in the author's experiments, suggesting it is a viable approach to parallelizing MCTS.

 ## Virtual Loss